Underage Drinking

 - Community regulation, including enforcing the drinking age and limiting access and advertising.

-These strategies, layered, are what reduce underage drinking, and they work better than any one of them alone [3].
+Layered together, these strategies reduce underage drinking, and they work better than any one of them alone[3].

-If a young person in your life is already drinking in a way that worries you, or you’re a teen who knows it’s becoming a problem, getting help early changes the trajectory.
+If a young person in your life is already drinking in a way that worries you, or you’re a teen who knows it’s becoming a problem, getting help early changes everything.
 Treatment built for young people and families can address it before the four-times risk becomes a reality.

 Frequently asked questions